Santosh-Gupta/Lit2Vec/README.md

 ![alt text](Images/Book2VecSample6.JPG)

 Classic childrens' books.
 The majority of the ones on the bottom left are picture books.
 Roald Dahl has his own section on the top right.
-Paddington and Winnie thePooh seem to enjoy each other's company.
+Paddington and Winnie the Pooh seem to enjoy each other's company.

 ![alt text](Images/Book2VecSample7.JPG)

 Top right has some classic plays.
-To the bottom left of that there seems to be writings that tend to be cited as having significant cultural influence (Utopia, The Communist Manifesto, The Republic, The Prince, The Art of War).
+To the bottom left of that, there seems to be writings that tend to be cited as having significant cultural influence (Utopia, The Communist Manifesto, The Republic, The Prince, The Art of War).
 Further left are more classics.
 At the left there's a section for Kurt Vonnegut books.
-At the bottom there's many early to mid 20th century classics.
+At the bottom there are many early to mid 20th century classics.
 On the right there's a section of books by Charlotte Brontë and Jane Austen.

 ![alt text](Images/Book2VecSample8.JPG)